Arman717/studio/README.md

 This is a NextJS starter in Firebase Studio.

-The AI features now use [CS-Flow](https://github.com/Arman717/cs-flow) for defect detection.
-The wrapper scripts in `src/python` automatically clone the CS-Flow repository if needed.
+The AI features now use [GLASS](https://github.com/cqylunlun/GLASS) for defect detection.
+The wrapper scripts in `src/python` automatically clone the GLASS repository if needed.
 Training produces a `*.pth` model file that is returned by the training flow.
 Pass this path to the analysis flow.
 Analysis returns a heatmap overlay image highlighting detected anomalies.
-Ensure your Python environment has the dependencies listed in CS-Flow's `requirements.txt` installed.
-In particular, `torch` and `torchvision` are required.
-OpenCV (`opencv-python-headless`) and `numpy` are also needed for automatic screw segmentation during training and inspection.
+Ensure your Python environment has the dependencies listed in GLASS's `requirements.txt` installed.
+In particular, `torch`, `torchvision`, `numpy`, and `opencv-python-headless` are needed for automatic screw segmentation during training and inspection.
 Set the `PYTHON` environment variable if you want to use a custom Python interpreter.
 The scripts will automatically use CUDA if available, falling back to the CPU otherwise.

-The training wrapper patches CS-Flow's `train.py` so AUROC remains a neutral 0.5 when the dataset only contains one class and noisy warnings are suppressed.
+Training now saves a checkpoint even if interrupted and defaults to the `wideresnet101` backbone for improved performance.
+You can choose a different backbone by passing `--backbone` to `train_glass.py` and `analyze_glass.py`.

 Training and analysis logs from the Python scripts are streamed to your terminal when running the Next.js server so you can monitor progress.